Argonaut Gold (TSE:AR) Price Target Cut to C$4.00

-Argonaut Gold (TSE:AR) had its price target decreased by BMO Capital Markets from C$4.25 to C$4.00 in a report published on Thursday morning, Analyst Price Targets reports.
-BMO Capital Markets currently has a na rating on the mining company’s stock.
+Argonaut Gold (TSE:AR) had its price target lowered by equities research analysts at Scotiabank from C$4.25 to C$4.00 in a research note issued to investors on Tuesday, BayStreet.CA reports.
+Scotiabank’s target price points to a potential upside of 49.81% from the company’s current price.

-Several other equities analysts have also recently weighed in on AR.
-Canaccord Genuity raised their price target on shares of Argonaut Gold from C$4.00 to C$4.25 and gave the stock a na rating in a research note on Friday, July 16th.
-Royal Bank of Canada began coverage on shares of Argonaut Gold in a research note on Wednesday, June 2nd.
-They issued an outperform rating and a C$4.25 target price for the company.
-Four investment analysts have rated the stock with a buy rating, According to MarketBeat, the company has an average rating of Buy and a consensus target price of C$4.46.
+Several other brokerages have also issued reports on AR.
+BMO Capital Markets reaffirmed an “outperform” rating on shares of Argonaut Gold in a research report on Friday.
+Canaccord Genuity raised their target price on Argonaut Gold from C$4.00 to C$4.25 and gave the company a “na” rating in a research report on Friday, July 16th.
+Four equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of C$4.42.

 Argonaut Gold Company Profile